Notable Showbiz Deaths of 2014by TrekFan1 | created - 07 Feb 2014 | updated - 22 Feb 2018 | Public

 30. Hal Sutherland

 Hal Sutherland was born in 1929 in Cambridge, Massachusetts, USA.
-He is known for his work on The Superman/Aquaman Hour of Adventure (1967), Flash Gordon (1979) and The New Adventures of Superman (1966).
+He is known for his work on He-Man and the Masters of the Universe (1983), Flash Gordon (1979) and The New Adventures of Superman (1966).
 He died on January 16, 2014 in Washington, USA.

 Animator, director and last surviving founder of Filmation Associates